You’ve got your hospital bag for delivery packed by the door, ready to grab when you’re in active labour

 WHY?
 Because skin-to-skin time with baby is important and sometimes challenging for the mother who just gave birth.
 If there is a partner present and is wearing a button down shirt they can participate in some skin-to-skin time without taking off their whole shirt, which I’m sure they will appreciate!

-I often suggest you pack ‘birth’ items in a different bag than your ‘overnight’ items so that you don’t have to carry too much when you are heading into labour and delivery.
+I often suggest you pack ‘birth’ items in a different hospital bag for delivery than your ‘overnight’ items so that you don’t have to carry too much when you are heading into labour and delivery.
 And of course, wherever and however you choose to birth, a birth plan is always a great idea.

 Oh, and I know this isn’t really part of ‘packing’ but be sure to have your fridge and freezer stocked with food before you head out.
 You will thank me later 😉